kthpanor/vlxman/docs/functionals.md

 	- BHANDH
 	- BHANDHLYP

+More functionals are being implemented and range-separated hybrids are a priority.

 ## DFT settings

 The choice of functional and related settings are performed in the input file section `method settings`: